Did you know that 59% of sales email recipients moan over the lack of relevance when they receive a cold email?

 This will ensure that the readers of the cold email understand its importance and open it upon receiving.
-If you do not create purposeful cold emails, the intended recipients will fall into the habit of ignoring your emails.
+If you do not create purposeful cold emails, the intended recipients will fall into the habit of ignoring your outreach emails.

 And you don’t want that.